rylangomes/PogoTraining-/README.md

 # PogoTraining-
-Learning how to use pogo app
+Learning how to use the pogo app.
+Contributors: Rastilav Zimmerman, Adam Gilmour, Rylan Gomes.